ForToffee/Picobot2/TweetBot/README.md

 would result in

-Forward 1 sec, turn left for 0.2 sec, backwards 2 secs, turn right 0.1 sec, set pixels white
+- Forward 1 sec,
+- turn left for 0.2 sec,
+- backwards 2 secs,
+- turn right 0.1 sec,
+- set pixels white

+WARNING!
 There's no sanity checking on the input data so if you get a bum response then the bot will attempt to process it!